Gold mining: Wales

 There was a gold rush in Wales, in the Dolgellau area of Gwynedd, during the 19th century.
 Gold deposits were discovered in Welsh mountains, with reports of gold being found in the Mawddach and Tryweryn rivers.
 By the mid-19th century, commercial mining operations had begun.
 Wales' gold gained popularity for its quality and rarity, leading to its use in royal jewellery for the British royal family.

 Modern era

 California gold rush

+Sailing card for the clipper ship California, circa 1850, transporting fortune-seekers to San Francisco.

 During the 19th century, numerous gold rushes in remote regions around the globe caused large migrations of miners, such as the California Gold Rush of 1849.
 This is one of the most famous gold rushes in history.
-The discovery of gold at Sutter's Mill in California sparked a massive migration of people from around the world to California in search of gold.
-The rush significantly accelerated westward expansion in the United States and had profound effects on the region's economy and society.
+The discovery of gold at Sutter's Mill in California sparked a massive migration of people from around the world to California in search of riches.
+The rush significantly accelerated westward expansion in the United States, California statehood and had profound effects on the region's economy and society.